Rewind X Lightpaper

 Stage 2: Rewind Window

 The rewind window begins immediately upon transfer creation.
 During this period, the sender retains exclusive reversal rights.
-No other party, not the receiver, not the protocol, not any external entity, can reverse the transfer.
+No other party (not the receiver, not the protocol, not any external entity) can act.
+The receiver has no claim or settlement rights until the window expires.

 Stage 3: Resolution